 1. Improve drainage

-One of the best ways to prevent landscape erosion is to improve drainage on your property.
+One of the best ways of controlling erosion is to improve drainage on your property.
 This can be done by installing gutters, downspouts, and French drains.
-These will help redirect rainfall away from vulnerable areas of your landscape and reduce the amount of water that can pool on your property.
+These will help divert water away from vulnerable areas of your soil surface and the water runoff will reduce the amount that can pool on your property.

 2. Build up the soil

-If you have an area of your landscape prone to erosion, one way to prevent it is to build up the soil.
+If you have an area of your landscape prone to erosion, a good erosion control method is to build up the soil.
 This can be done by adding organic matter, such as compost, to the area.
 This will help to create a barrier that will protect the soil from being washed away.

 3. Plant vegetation

-Another way to prevent landscape erosion is to plant vegetation.
-This can be done by creating a living mulch, a layer of plants that helps hold the soil in place.
+Another method of landscape erosion control is to plant vegetation.
+These cover crops can create a living mulch, a layer of plants that helps hold the soil in place.
 You can also use groundcover plants, such as ivy, to help keep the soil in place.

 4. Install rubber grass mats or ground protection